MicrosoftDocs/visualstudio-docs/docs/extensibility/dotnet-sign-CLI-reference-vsix.md

 - **`-?|-h|--help`**

-  Prints out a description of how to use the command.
+  Prints a description of how to use the command.

 ## Examples